Novu Wellness Mental Health

 What Real People Say About Mixing Benzos and Antidepressants

-Reading about side effects in medical articles is helpful but hearing from real people adds a whole new layer.
+Reading about side effects in medical articles is helpful, but hearing from real people adds a whole new layer.
 On Reddit, Quora, and YouTube, people have shared how they felt while using both benzos and antidepressants.
 Some felt calmer or less panicked at first.

 Others felt too sleepy, too numb, or even worse than before.
 One common story is that people felt “okay” for a while but then needed higher doses to get the same effect.
 That’s when things started to go downhill.